deep-mishra/CSE-567-Computational_Linguistic/README.md

 ##
 ## 3) Project - Sentence Tagger

+**Problem:** Identify all possible tags for given sentence with there correctness probability.

 ##
 ## 4) Project - Word Similarity
 **Problem:** Prolog project for finding the cosine similarity between two given words and finding most similar words of a given word